kallioaa/BoxLoadingTetris/documentation/implementation.md

 ### Cuboid
 Cuboids represent items(boxes).
 A cuboid has a name, dimensions(length, width, height), weight, and demand.
 Cuboids can be rotated horizontally.

+### Layer
+Layer is formed of homogenous cuboids placed in rows (lengthwise), and these rows are placed next to each other (widthwise).

 ### Container
-A Container has a name, dimensions(length, width, height), and a max weight.
+Container has a name, dimensions(length, width, height), and a max weight.

-### Layer
+### Pattern

-A layer is formed of homogenous cuboids placed in rows (lengthwise), and these rows are placed next to each other (widthwise).
+Pattern is a packing solution.
+It has a container and a list of layers and their coordinates.

 ## Main algorithms

 ### Layer building algorithm

+Layer building is resbonsible for creating a list of layers which are used by Pattern generation algorithm to arrive at the final result.

 **Parameters**